AliciaEA/meow/README.md

 - Fun Facts: Did you know...? ahh section.
 Broo, I told you I'm not giving you catnip.
 - Meow...: Meow?
 It turns out it is a whole new language.
 Whatttt
 - Meet Meow Meow
+- Some extra stuff I wanted to add to the project.
+Like some curious question you might ask yourself
+- Weird.
+I was bored so I made this huh

 ### Play